 - Antibiotics such as Flucloxacillin to treat infected cuts, or Ciprofloxacin to treat diarrhoea caused by a bacterial infection.
 Antibiotics are prescription-only medicines, so you should speak to your GP about getting some in advance if you are travelling abroad for longer than a few days.

 If you are going further afield than Europe, for example to the tropics and subtropics, you will probably need to take other medicines such as malaria tablets, and get some travel vaccinations before you go.
 Some of these need to be taken or administered several weeks in advance, so make sure you get organised in good time.
-To find out what you need for your travel destination, you can take our FREE travel needs assessment.

 If you take any repeat prescription medicines, you should make sure you take enough with you to cover the whole of your trip.
 These could include:

 Don’t forget the essentials, some of which could be a hassle to get hold of abroad, such as:

 - after-sun lotion

 - Don’t forget that if you’re flying and have opted for hand luggage only, your liquid containers must be 100ml or less.

 - Pack your liquid toiletries in a wash bag, rather than loose in your suitcase.
 No-one likes arriving at their dream destination to find their clothes saturated in shampoo.